#VATMESS 2015 – My solution

 Whilst building this for them I realised it wasn’t a straightforward process and many people would be going through the same steps as us, wouldn’t it be easier if this was simply a “plug and play” platform?
 This was the moment we realised we should build Payhip.

-We are currently a team of 4 developers and designers, mostly geeks that like to hide in a basement and once in a while go to the gym when are collective lower backs gets sore from all the coding!
+We are currently a team of 4 developers and designers, mostly geeks that like to hide in a basement and once in a while go to the gym when our collective lower backs gets sore from all the coding!
 We are all based in London.

 Is there a monthly fee for using Payhip or are you charged for each transaction?